 I’m already a monthly donor.
 How do I adjust the amount of my donation, update my address, or cancel my monthly donation?

 If you need to adjust the amount, update your address, or cancel your monthly donation, visit this login page (https://action.storyofstuff.org/login/?next=/cms/pledge/update) and enter your username and password.
 If this is your first time, just click “Never logged in before” and follow the instructions.
-You can also call our office at 510.883.1055 during regular office hours (PST) Monday, Tuesday or Thursday and our staff can help you update your monthly donation over the phone.
+Feel free to email us at [email protected]rg if you have any questions or need further assistance.

 Can I start a fundraiser for The Story of Stuff Project on Facebook?